ROOTING TOGETHER

 - Networking events

-The 2022 CNPS Conference will offer opportunities to connect, learn and share around California’s native plants—and the diverse communities that depend on them.
-Presenters will include conservationists, scientists, horticulturalists, educators, researchers, outdoor enthusiasts, culture keepers and more.
-Together, we’ll explore how a deeper understanding of shared work today will lead to a better tomorrow for California’s native plants, through programming centered on four specific tracks:
+Presenters will include conservationists, scientists, Tribal members, horticulturalists, educators, researchers, outdoor enthusiasts, and more.
+Together, we’ll explore how our collective work today can lead to a better tomorrow for California’s native plants, through programming in four specific areas:

 PLANT SCIENCE

 Plant science provides a crucial framework for how we investigate and understand native plant communities and their habitats.
-This track offers a settings to discover and share ideas, research, methods and tools at the forefront of this dynamic field.
+This area offers ways to discover and share ideas, research, methods, and tools at the forefront of this dynamic field.

 CONSERVATION